-Thaw justified his attack on White by claiming that White was a serial rapist, who used his social standing to gain access to young women then drugged and raped them.
+Thaw justified his shooting of White by claiming that White was a serial rapist who used his social standing to gain access to young women whom he then drugged and raped.
 Thaw's own wife, Evelyn, was one of White's victims.

-Had Thaw stuck to this aspect of the case he might have gained the readers' sympathy, but unwisely he chose to spend a large part of his account, most of the first third of the book, describing his life prior to meeting Evelyn, which seemingly consisted entirely of dinners with other wealthy folk and prolonged holidays in Europe, which he describes in a curiously juvenile style.
+Had Thaw made White and his misdeeds the main subject of his book, he might have gained the readers' sympathy, but unwisely he chose to spend a large part of his account, most of the first third of the book in fact, describing his life prior to meeting Evelyn, a life which seems to have consisted entirely of dinners with other wealthy folk and prolonged holidays in Europe, and which is recounted by Thaw in a curiously juvenile style.

 Next Madrid.
 Modern and only looked at the pictures again.
 Marvelous pictures.